mike-north/ember-orientation/README.md

 The service also has two methods to make the tilt data more easily consumable

-* `transformationMatrix` - a 9-length transformation matrix formed
+* `transformationMatrix` - a 9-length transformation matrix calculated from alpha, beta and gamma as follows:
 ![Rotation Matrix](https://dev.opera.com/articles/w3c-device-orientation-usage/equation13a.png)
 * normalVector - a 3-length unit vector normal to the screen of the device.